 States with the cheapest average car insurance costs

-Vermont, Iowa, and North Carolina have the cheapest overall average car insurance costs.
+North Carolina, Hawaii, and New Hampshire have the cheapest overall average car insurance costs.
 Let’s look at why this may be.

 North Carolina’s low population density and mild weather can both contribute to affordable premiums from insurance companies.

-On the flip side, Michigan, Florida, and New Jersey are some of the most expensive states for car insurance, on average.
+On the flip side, Michigan, Florida, and Connecticut are some of the most expensive states for car insurance, on average.

 Average Car Insurance Costs by Company